rclone/rclone/README.md

 This RClone Fork contains a rudementary implementation of Real-Debrid.
 Using this version, the entire RealDebrid /downloads "history" directory can be served as a read-only virtual drive.

 A potential use-case for this is serving the /downloads directory over plex, allowing you to build a media library truly unlimted(\*) in size.
-Since all traffic will be routed through the host running rclone, an unlimited(\*\*) amount of people in different locations can access the files while only needing one account.

 - (\*) There are no server-side traffic limitations.
 - (\*) Very old downloads may not work, since realdebrid seems to deactivate the generated direct links after some (yet to be determined) amount of time.
-- (\*\*) There is a server-side connection limit, which I believe is 16 parallel connections.
+- (\*) There is a server-side connection limit, which I believe is 16 parallel connections.
-- (\*\*) The amount of people able to stream in parallel is obviously limited by your network connection.
+- (\*) The amount of people able to stream in parallel is obviously limited by your network connection.

 Capabilities are limited to reading files and deleting them.